kups23/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 11-lists script prints out contents of current, parent and /boot directory
 - 12-file_type script that shows what type of file is iamafile in tmp directory
 - 13-symbolic_link script that creates symbolic link
+- 14-copy_html script to copy html files and do not duplicate them